Recycled Carpet Tiles

 Available sizes and patterns are dependent on current inventory in-stock, so be sure to call ahead.

 And, now, for the low-cost part.
-Eight-Five Cents per square foot.
+One Dollar Eight-Five Cents per square foot.
 That’s it.
 Now, compare that to buying regular broadloom carpet; you’ve got to have tack-strip installed, then padding, and, finally, the carpet cut and stretched to fit your space.
 If you’ve purchased carpeting before, you know how the costs add up, the carpet, the pad, the installation – sometimes you even get charged to remove and dispose of your old carpet.
 That might be fine if you’re putting it in your living room, but you wouldn’t even consider putting it in your garage or any another heavily trafficked area – it just won’t last.
 That’s when you turn to our Recycled Carpet Tile.
 Our quality and pricing beats even the cheapest grade tile you find elsewhere.

 The down-side?
 Most of our customers don’t think of this as a negative, but we need to say it: Our Recycled Carpet Tile is used.
 Yup, it has been (usually) in an office environment.
 When the building owner or the leasee wanted a different color or pattern, they looked to us for an alternative to the business-as-usual, throwing it in the dumpster, destined for the land-fill.
 These tiles can have remaining useful lives lasting decades, and much of what we have available looks close to new.